ladybug-tools/spider/README.md

 Solutions to these issues might include:

-Provide free, simple, easy-to access tools to enable analysis of building outcomes earlier in the design process - or even as a stimulator of the design process
+Provide free, simple, easy-to-access tools to enable an analysis of building outcomes earlier in the design process - or even as a stimulator of the design process

-Offer easy-to-read code written so that designers and engineers may monitor, verify and enhance the efforts - and, yes, full stack developers are welcome too.
+Offer easy-to-read code written so that designers and engineers may monitor, verify and enhance the efforts - and, yes, full-stack developers are welcome too.

 Enable just-in-time custom solutions.
 Every building is both unique and standards-adherent.
 The visualization and analysis tools should be the same.